Parzivalcen/modularTicTacToe/readme.md

 ### gameBoardArray.js
 - `gameboard` gets you a board
-- `positionIndex` takes a board and an index position, it returns what is in that position.
+- `positionIndex` takes an index position, it returns what is in that position.